Stump-tailed macaque

 The stump-tailed macaque (Macaca arctoides), also called the bear macaque, is a species of macaque native to South Asia and Southeast Asia.
 In India, it occurs south of the Brahmaputra River, in the northeastern part of the country.
 Its range in India extends from Assam and Meghalaya to eastern Arunachal Pradesh, Nagaland, Manipur, Mizoram and Tripura.

-It is primarily frugivorous, but eats many types of vegetation, such as seeds, leaves and roots, but also hunts freshwater crabs, frogs, bird eggs and insects.
+It is primarily frugivorous but eats many types of vegetation, such as seeds, leaves and roots.
+It also hunts freshwater crabs, frogs, bird eggs and insects.

 Characteristics

 The stump-tailed macaque has long, thick, dark brown fur covering its body, but its face and its short tail, which measures between 32 and 69 mm, are hairless.
 Infants are born white and darken as they mature.
 As they age, their bright pink or red faces darken to brown or nearly black and lose most of their hair.
 Males are larger than females, measuring 51.7–65 cm long and weighing 9.7–10.2 kg, while females measure 48.5–58.5 cm and weigh 7.5–9.1 kg.
 Males' canine teeth, which are important for establishing dominance within social groups, are more elongated than those of the females.
 Like all macaques, this species has cheek pouches to store food for short periods of time.